manaakiwhenua/manaakiwhenua-standards/README.md

 ## Installation Instructions

-Please add the following code to .github/workflows/main.yml
+Please create the directory `.github/workflows` in your repository if it does not already exist, and then create a `.github/workflows/main.yml` file containing the following code:

 ```yaml
 name: manaakiwhenua-standards